ThibaultUrien/SemesterProject/README.md

 ####The class that extends Drawer
 If you exclude the field inherited from Drawer that contains mutable objects, the subclass of drawer are immutable and all their fields are directly set by the constructor.
 The purpose of those objects is to draw something in on canvas.
 The name of the target canvas stored in the value canvasName.
 The parameters of the drawers are only the settings provided in the file setting.js, which mean a drawer doesn't wrap anything more complex than a string.
-Those fields does not give any information about what to draw but only about how to draw them (color, size, font, offset …).
+Those fields does not give any information about what to draw but only about how to draw them (color, size, font, offset-…).

 All the drawer have a method called draw.
 The firsts parameters of the method draw are the thing that the drawer have to display.
 The last parameter is a view object, used by the drawer to convert the absolute coordinate of the object they have to represent in screen coordinate.
 This allow to easily synchronize what display multiple controler by calling draw on all of them with the same view object.
 Note that even if the View contain a scale, in the current implementation, all the drawer assume the coordinate they use already at the right scale.